Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/partials.md

 - **`redis-ce`**: Stores common Redis configurations for plugins available in {{site.ce_product_name}}.
 - **`redis-ee`**: Stores common Redis configurations for plugins available only in {{site.ee_product_name}}.

+{:.note}
+> An easy way to determine the required Redis configuration is by examining the fields in use.
+Redis CE has a shorter and simpler configuration, whereas Redis EE provides options for configuring Redis Sentinel or Redis Cluster for connection.

 ## Creating a Partial